Recycling Product News Logo

 Best practices for the placement of disc screen components

 Rotor shaft bearings are subject to high side loads due to material wedging between adjacent rotating discs.
 Therefore, one bearing on each shaft, usually the one on the drive side, should be firmly anchored against a shoulder on the shaft.
+The robust construction of disc screens, using high-quality materials and sturdy design, ensures long-term reliability and durability of these components.

 It is common to drive one rotor shaft directly from a gearbox and then drive the other shafts from the first shaft with inter-rotor drive chains.
 Due to the shock loads that can develop in a disc screen, it is best to limit the number of shafts driven from any one drive to eight or less.
 Disc screens should have slow-speed switches on the last roll in any drive sequence.